-ICV connects hard-to-reach Family Offices and leading Fund Investors to evaluate opportunities that create a social impact beyond a financial return.
+As a fifth-generation investment executive, Robert Smith created ICV to connect hard-to-reach Family Offices and leading Fund Investors in a collaborative and safe environment to evaluate opportunities that create a social impact beyond a financial return.

-ICV Manhattan 2017 will be a historic two-part event at which we will convene the largest gathering of Family Offices, Fund Investors, Heads of State, Heads of Government, Foreign Ministers, Nobel Peace Laureates, CEOs and NGOs for one urgent purpose: to realize the $12 trillion opportunity that is the 2030 Agenda for Sustainable Development.
+During the 72nd session of the United Nations General Assembly, we hosted ICV Investing in the Global Goals, a historic five-part event, where we convened Family Offices, Fund Investors, Heads of State and Government, Foreign Ministers and CEOs of the Private Sector for one urgent purpose: to realize the $12 trillion opportunity that is the 2030 Agenda for Sustainable Development.

 More than ever, we need business to be purposeful and pro-active in helping to ensure stability and drive social and economic transformation.